maxio-yu/LearnGIT/README.md

 - create test branch
 - use git push origin test to create the new test branch on GitHub.
-- Although git push origin test can push code, but local git don't record it as default setting
+- A&lt;hough git push origin test can push code, but local git don't record it as defau&lt; setting
-- use below ways to set the defalt behavior so next time 'git push' without other parameter will work:
+- use below ways to set the defa&lt; behavior so next time 'git push' without other parameter will work:
     1. git push --set-upstream origin test
     2. git branch --set-upstream-to origin/test
 - After more test, I found if server don't have the test branch, you need to push first: